Vedant1206/Personal-HealthCare/README.md

 This app will be considered a success if it achieves at least a four-star rating on the app store, has at least one hundred doctors signed up with an account, and at least seventy percent of users report that the results were helpful.

+# Branching Strategy

+GitHub Flow consists of a main branch, and developers create branches directly from main and merge back into main.
+We chose GitHub Flow because it is simple.
+It differs from Git Flow in that it does not have a development branch.
+We decided that we do not need a develop branch because we will review each other’s code thoroughly before merging it into the main branch.

 # Contributors
 - Kien Mai
 - Vedant Pulahru